slackapi/bolt-js/docs/_deployments/heroku.md

 It’s time to [create a Heroku app](https://devcenter.heroku.com/articles/creating-apps) using the tools that you just installed.
 When you create an app, you can choose a unique name or have it randomly generated.

-> 💡 You can [rename a Heroku app](https://devcenter.heroku.com/articles/renaming-apps) at any time, but you may need to update your Git remote and app URL.
+> 💡 You can [rename a Heroku app](https://devcenter.heroku.com/articles/renaming-apps) at any time, but you may change your Git remote and public web address.

 **1. Create an app on Heroku**